Lesson video

 Use the letter codes to place the quotes in the correct place in the Venn diagram.

-So you've got three quotes there.
+So, you've got three quotes there.

-And then place the right letters in the right place in the Venn diagram.
+And then, place the right letters in the right place in the Venn diagram.

 Right, let's look at your ideas here.

-So if you placed a in the bottom ring, you have got the right answer.
+So, if you placed a in the bottom ring, you have got the right answer.

-Second quote, "I would definitely come into town more if there was a food market."
-This sounds like someone who's really going to welcome it.
+Second quote, "I would definitely come into town more if there was a food market.

-So yeah, they're in favour.
+So, yeah, they're in favor.

-So yes, they're going to be in the middle, they're in favour in one way, but they're not in favour in another.
+They're in favor in one way, but they're not in favor in another.

 Right, the final part of today's lesson, how do geographers present spatial data?
-And this is really exciting because this is what makes us geographers.

 Geographers deal a lot with spatial data.